L0-Regularized Quadratic Surface Support Vector Machines: Abstract

 \section{Abstract}

-Kernel-free quadratic surface support vector machines have recently gained traction due to their flexibility in modeling nonlinear decision boundaries without relying on kernel functions.
+Kernel-free quadratic surface support vector machines (QSVM) have recently gained traction due to their flexibility in modeling nonlinear decision boundaries without relying on kernel functions.
 However, the introduction of a full quadratic classifier significantly increases the number of model parameters, scaling quadratically with data dimensionality, which often leads to overfitting and makes interpretation difficult.
-To address these challenges, we propose a sparse variant of the QSVM by enforcing a cardinality constraint on the model parameters.
+To address these challenges, we propose sparse variants of the QSVM by enforcing a cardinality constraint on the model parameters.
 While enhancing generalization and promoting sparsity, leveraging the $\ell_0$-norm inevitably incurs additional computational complexity.
 To tackle this, we develop a penalty decomposition algorithm capable of producing solutions that provably satisfy the first-order Lu-Zhang optimality conditions.
-Our approach accommodates both hinge and quadratic loss functions.
-In both cases, we demonstrate that the subproblems arising within the algorithm either admit closed-form solutions or can be solved efficiently through dual formulations, which contributes to the method’s overall effectiveness.
-We also analyze the convergence behavior of the algorithm under both loss settings.
-Finally, we validate our approach on several real-world datasets, demonstrating its ability to reduce overfitting while maintaining strong classification performance.
-The complete implementation and experimental code are publicly available at: \url{https://github.com/raminzandvakili/L0-QSVM}.
+We show that the subproblems arising within the algorithm either admit closed-form solutions or can be solved efficiently through dual formulations, which contributes to the method’s overall effectiveness.
+Besides, we analyze the convergence behavior of the algorithm under both loss settings.
+In addition, the numerical experiments on public benchmark datasets indicate that the proposed model is competitive with commonly used SVM variants and produces sparse solutions as expected.
+Moreover, its strong performance on real-world credit datasets demonstrates its potential for credit scoring applications.